ReadingAndThinking.com

 The foundation of metaphor is based on human body experience (for example, the metaphor of "it is better" is based on upright walking) and life experience (for example, love is travel), which is generated in the interaction between humans and the environment.

-Here we see the "projection" of psychoanalysis, the shadow of Gestalt psychology, and Piaget's epistemology of generation.
+Here, we see the "projection" of psychoanalysis, the shadow of Gestalt psychology, and Piaget's epistemology of generation.
 The cognition of the environment is engraved with the imprint of man, and man "subjectifies" the natural environment and draws a boundary for it ( If the forest is a container, it means there is a limit), and then quantifies and describes it.

 This has undoubtedly subverted our traditional view of language.
 When we want to know the meaning of a word, we lose the first reaction to look up the dictionary, but the author slams the dictionary's view of "homonyms".
-Metaphor has not become a "dead" word, not an objective, abstract, isolated, closed category and definition, but It is the sculptures that highlight and hide phenomena that constantly generate new meanings in the interaction with people in specific contexts.
+Metaphor has not become a "dead" word, not an objective, abstract, isolated, closed category and definition, but it is the sculptures that highlight and hide phenomena that constantly generate new meanings in the interaction with people in specific contexts.

-A metaphor is not a reflection of objective things, but highlights one aspect of things and hides the other.
+A metaphor is not a reflection of objective things but highlights one aspect of things and hides the other.
 Metaphors cannot construct an objective truth.
 Many words that seem to be true are actually metaphors with ulterior motives, behind which is the support of power to highlight and hide certain aspects.

 The competition and change of culture are actually the competition and change of metaphors, which are the most hidden battlefields of ideology in the era of globalization.
 The Western metaphor of "money" (quantifiable, investment, budget, etc.) successfully unifies the global view of time.
 Metaphor is the intermediary between power and truth, dissolving and reconstructing culture and thinking.